,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Iconographically, Shiva is depicted in a serene blessing posture, often with Abhaya and Varada gestures.
-Ravana appears in reverence or musical devotion, signaling a harmony of strength with surrender.
+The article says Shiva is often shown in a serene blessing posture, sometimes with Abhaya and Varada gestures.
+Ravana appears in reverence or musical devotion, expressing strength brought into harmony with surrender.